Pusey Hall (1808 ship): Career

 From about July 1819 on, Pusey Hall's master was Foster, and she started trading between London and Quebec.
 By 1820 Head was again master, and Pusey Hall was again trading with he West Indies, including Barbados.

 In 1824 Pusey Hall traded with Petersburg, with Stevenson, master.
 On her return, Head again became master, and again traded with the West Indies.

 In 1830 the shipowner William Mellish purchased Pusey Hall to sail her as a whaler in the southern whale fishery.
-Mellish picked Robert Newby s he master for both her whaling voyages.
+Mellish picked Robert Newby as the master for both her whaling voyages.

 1st whaling voyage (1830–1833): Captain Robert Newby sailed from England on 18 June 1830, bound for the Japans.
 On 2 May 1831 Pusey Hall was at Honolulu, and on 29 June she was at the Japan grounds.

 On 1 December Pusey Hall struck a reef near Wallaces Island.
 Her damage was limited to the loss of fifteen feet of her false keel and three feet torn off her forefoot.
 Then on 20 December Captain Newby led an attack on local natives.
 The attackers suffered one man wounded; an unknown number of locals were killed.

 In April 1832 Pusey Hall was at Guam.
 In November she stopped at Monterey, California.
 Scurvy had debilitated the crew, and the ship was leaky and needed careening.

-Puse Hall arrived back at England on 5 September 1833 with 400 casks of whale oil.
+Pusey Hall arrived back at England on 5 September 1833 with 400 casks of whale oil.

 2nd whaling voyage (1833–1837): Captain Newby sailed from England on 7 December 1833, bound for New Zealand.
 Pusey Hall was reported to have been at Bay of Islands on 30 January 1836 and near Hawaii on 26 June.
 On 25 January 1837 she was again at Bay of Islands.
 She returned to England on 5 October 1837 with over 1700 barrels of whale oil.

 William Mellish had died before Pusey Hall arrived back in London.
-The Times reported on 24 November 1837, that Pusey Hall and another Mellish vessel, Sir James Cockburn, had been sold; Pusey Hall sold for £2050 and 'Sir James Cockburn sold for £2850.
+The Times reported on 24 November 1837, that Pusey Hall and another Mellish vessel, Sir James Cockburn, had been sold; Pusey Hall sold for £2050 and Sir James Cockburn sold for £2850.

 On 10 April 1839 Kingston foundered in the Atlantic Ocean while on a voyage from Bristol, Gloucestershire to New York, United States.
 Thomas Nailer took on board all the crew and passengers.
 Thomas Nailer (or Thomas Naylor), did not have sufficient provisions but was able to pass on six passengers to Pusey Hall.
 Pusey Hall took the passengers to Quebec.

 On 1 March 1845 Pusey Hall, Ware, master, was at Possession Island, loading guano.
 On 31 July she arrived at Gravesend, Kent.